-3.1 Media personnel can seek information from the respective control agency about the incident classification.
+3.1 Media personnel can seek information from the respective control agency media team, Media Officer or Public Information Officer about the incident classification.

-Incident Classification Description Level 1 Level 1 incidents are generally characterised by being able to be resolved through the use of local or initial response resources only.
-Level 2 Level 2 incidents may be more complex either in size, resources or risk.
+Incident Classification Classification Description Level 1 Level 1 incidents are generally able to be resolved through the use of local or initial response resources only.
+Level 2 Level 2 incidents are more complex either in size, resources or risk.
 They are characterised by the need for: deployment of resources beyond initial response; or sectorisation of the incident; or the establishment of functional sections due to the levels of complexity; or a combination of the above.
 Level 3 Level 3 incidents are characterised by degrees of complexity that may require the establishment of divisions for effective management of the situation.
 These incidents will usually involve delegation of all functions.
+It can take time for all functions to be filled when an incident escalates quickly.
+Media escort and liaison may not be immediately available to facilitate media access.
+Media must stay out of closed areas of the incident scene during this time.